ranja-sarkar/networks-graphs/README.md

 <img width="464" alt="ff" src="https://github.com/user-attachments/assets/b38b587e-ac0b-4603-90ca-a596da47feab" />

 *For many decades, Dijkstra's algorithm has been the undisputed champion for finding the shortest path in graphs.
-However, the first major breakthrough for the directed Single-Source Shortest Path (SSSP) problem on real-weighted graphs, breaking the long-standing "sorting barrier" that made Dijkstra's algorithm seem optimal arrived in [2025](https://arxiv.org/pdf/2504.17033).*
+However, the first major breakthrough for the directed Single-Source Shortest Path (SSSP) problem on real-weighted graphs, breaking the long-standing "sorting barrier" that made Dijkstra's algorithm seem optimal arrived in [2025](https://arxiv.org/pdf/2504.17033).* A fundamental problem just got a new & faster solution.

 The method ingeniously combines the logic of Dijkstra's and the Bellman-Ford algorithms.
 Through a clever recursive technique, it avoids the need to fully sort vertices by distance which was the bottleneck.
 The result is a faster, deterministic algorithm that runs in O(mlog2/3n) time.
 This has practical implications for speeding up route calculations in GPS, optimizing data flow in computer networks, and improving efficiency in logistics.

-💡*A fundamental problem just got a new & faster solution*.

 📌 Developing [knowledge graphs](https://colab.research.google.com/drive/1EF_ra7u6qHqG5p5vmYDYC9X5Y06hsub7) from unstructured data (documents, web, etc.)